Skip to main content

 SSI & Continued Medicaid Eligibility

-Section 1619(b) of the Social Security Act - SSI and Continued Medicaid Eligibility: This important flyer, developed by the New Jersey Division of Developmental Disabilities, describes the process by which individuals who are employed and are eligible for Supplemental Security Income (SSI) may continue to be eligible for Medicaid coverage when their earnings are too high to continue to receive SSI.
+Section 1619(b) of the Social Security Act - SSI and Continued Medicaid Eligibility: Describes the process by which individuals who are employed and are eligible for Supplemental Security Income (SSI) may continue to be eligible for Medicaid coverage even when their earnings are too high to continue to receive SSI.

-ModivCare Solutions became NJ's medical transportation broker in July 2009 and is now responsible for arranging through its provider network: upper-mode, non-emergent Mobility Assistance Vehicles (MAVs), Ambulance service and lower-mode, livery service for Medicaid recipients in all counties.
-Read more...
+LogistiCare, the non-emergency medical transportation vendor for NJ FamilyCare members since 2009, is now Modivcare.
+The company is responsible for arranging through its provider network: upper-mode, non-emergent Mobility Assistance Vehicles (MAVs), ambulance service and lower-mode, and livery service for Medicaid recipients in all counties.
+Visit the Modivcare website.

 Health Insurance Through the ACA